rayheberer/rayheberer.ai/content/post/DeepMind-SC2-guide.md

 ### Inputs

 > Thus, the main observations come as sets of feature layers which are rendered at N × M pixels...
 In addition to the screen and minimap, the human interface for the game provides various non-spatial observations.

+For an agent to interface with PySC2, it must have a `step(self, obs)` method that is called every timestep.
+In addition it may have a `reset(self)` method that is called at the beginning of each episode.

+I like to use separate classes for my deep neural networks, as shown below.
+The inputs, which come in the form of feature layers, correspond relatively straightforwardly to placeholders in a Tensorflow graph.
+The API exposes them in arrays of shape `[channels, y, x]`, so later on in my network I make sure to permute these dimensions appropriately so that they can be fed into convolutional layers, and often make use of `np.expand_dims` when feeding a batch of 1 into the graph.

 ```
 class AtariNet(object):